manektamanna/manektamanna/README.md

 <h2 align="center">
-I'm a NYU Student, Coder, and Engineer!
+I'm a Student, Coder, and Tech enthusiast!
 </h2>

 ### About Me: